egonw/SARS-CoV-2-Queries/src/literature.md

 ### about SARS-CoV-2 proteins

-And about the virus proteins:
+And about the virus proteins we have this distribution of articles:

+<iframe>articleCountPerProtein</iframe>

+We get that bar chart with this query:

+<sparql>articleCountPerProtein</sparql>

+The articles themselves we can list with this query:

 <sparql>litSARSCoV2Proteins</sparql>